topwaye/morse/README.md

 For header0 space, it puts the interrupt service program and program0 into two subspaces respectively.
 Each subspace cannot access the other directly.

+A network is based on a one-to-one architecture.

 TCP is one packet for one ack packet asynchronously, meaning a batch of packets are transferred at one time, then TCP waits for their ack packets.

 TCP three-way handshake is one packet for one ack packet synchronously as below: For me, I give you one packet and you give me one ack packet.
 For you, you give me one packet and I give you one ack packet.
 That is, both packets are acked respectively.